 If you are unsure whether your actions are in line with our policy, please contact our security team for guidance on firstname.lastname@example.org.

-This document Version 2021.1 was created on 29 July 2021.
 We may update and review this policy from time to time.
 Any updates will be noted below.